What is Market Research?

 Phase 2: Collecting Data

-Market research can be split into two categories: primary research and secondary research.
+Market research data collection can be split into two categories: primary research and secondary research.
 It will be helpful to go over the specifics of each as these, as most businesses will be relying on some combination of both as they design market research plans.

 Primary research is when a company collects data that is based on their current sales information and an analysis of whether their business practices are effective.
 In other words, this involves generating a new set of data that a company can then put into practice as they make future business decisions.
 Ideally, primary research will also gather information about competitors in a particular field.
 Any business owner can attest to how competitive their market can be, so primary research should take the plans and products of other businesses into account as well.